-Joshua L. Mazur is a Singer, Conductor, Composer and Instrumentalist from Lakeland, Florida.
-Most recently he was featured in the title role of The Phantom of the Opera with the UF Opera Theater, and will be repeating the role in fall 2015.
-Other upcoming roles include the role of Frank the jailor in Die Fledermaus with the Imperial Symphony Orchestra.
+Joshua L. Mazur is a Singer, Conductor, Composer and Multi-Instrumentalist from Lakeland, Florida.
+He enjoys an active schedule of operatic, concert, and recital performances especially in the State of Florida and the Southeast Region.
 Joshua is the founder of several active ensembles in the Gainesville area including The Vox Madrigalis (a small ensemble focusing on early music), and this summer revived the Gainesville Civic Chorus Summer Singers (a special summer session of the Gainesville Civic Chorus geared towards community musical education and music literacy).
 He is the director of the Gainesville Chamber Singers and is the Gainesville Civic Chorus' Composer in Residence.

 Joshua’s academic interests include the orchestral songs and symphonies of Gustav Mahler, the Music Dramas of Richard Wagner (especially Lohengrin and Der Ring des Nibelungen), twentieth and twenty-first century “Holy Minimalism,” and the repetitive music of Philip Glass.
 Mr. Mazur is a member of several professional organizations including the American Choral Directors Association, The National Association of Teachers of Singing, the American Musicological Society, and the Society of Composer Inc.

-Mr. Mazur holds Bachelor and Masters degrees in Voice, and is currently pursuing the Doctorate at the University of Florida in Composition.
+Mr. Mazur holds Bachelor and Masters degrees in Voice, and is currently the Director of Music Ministry at Abiding Savior Lutheran Church in Gainesville, Florida.

 Dr. Kesling has conducted a number of engagements in Carnegie Hall and the Kennedy Center for the Performing Arts, as well as in major concert halls internationally.
 He served as the Associate Conductor of the Manhattan Philharmonic Orchestra, New York City, as the Principal Guest Conductor of the St. Petersburg State Symphony Orchestra, Russia, and was the Music Director and Conductor of the Mountain West Symphony Orchestra, Utah for 18 years.